-Foreign service group concerned by 'sonic harassment' of diplomats in Cuba
+Mysterious attacks on US diplomats in Cuba occurred as recently as last month

 The statement, first reported by The Washington Post, comes several weeks after the State Department acknowledged that personnel had experienced "a variety of physical symptoms" following "incidents" that began in late 2016.

-At least 16 people were affected by what senior State Department officials say was likely an "acoustic attack" caused by sonic devices.
+Senior State Department officials say the cause was likely an "acoustic attack" caused by sonic devices.

 Two US diplomats suffered long-term injuries including hearing loss as a result of the attacks, and were unable to return to Cuba, three US government sources told CNN last month.